H0B4RT/H0B4RT/README.md

 - 🌱 I’m currently learning SQL, Lua, Java, C#, C++, C, Godot, and Unity.
 - 🌧️ I'm currently not looking to collaborate on any projects as I am making a fan game at the moment.
 - 📫 You can reach me through Discord or Gmail, I have my accounts almost everywhere as H0B4RT.
-- 😄 Pronouns: I prefer they/them but frankly I don't care what pronouns you use for me.
+- 😄 Pronouns: I prefer they/them!
 - ⚡ Fun fact: I have been coding since I was 9 and I have two dogs that are called "Snog" and "Snogger".

 <!---